 At the end of December 2023, total equity came to 24.3 billion euros and comprised 22.0 billion euros in parent shareholders' equity and 2.3 billion euros in additional tier-1 instruments.
 Total equity was up 2.4 billion euros on its level at the end of 2022.
 This was accounted for by the combined effect of the inclusion of the profit for 2023 (+3.4 billion euros), the payment of the final dividend for 2022 in May 2023 and the interim dividend paid in November 2023 (-1.7 billion euros combined), the repurchase of own shares (-0.5 billion euros), a net increase in the revaluation reserves (+0.5 billion euros), the issuance of new additional tier-1 instruments in September 2023 (+0.75 billion euros) and a number of smaller items.
-We have provided details of these changes under 'Consolidated statement of changes in equity' in the 'Consolidated financial statements' section of the quarterly report.
+We have provided details of these changes under 'Consolidated statements' section of the quarterly report.